 Prior to the acquisition of Broad Oak, the majority equity ownership of both Laredo and Broad Oak was effectively controlled by a common owner.
-For this reason, both the unaudited and audited financial statements included in this prospectus consist of the historical audited combined balance sheets of Laredo Petroleum, LLC (and its historical subsidiaries) as well as Broad Oak, as of December 31, 2010, 2009 and 2008, and the related combined statements of operations, owners' equity and cash flows for each of the three years then ended, and the unaudited historical combined balance sheets of Laredo Petroleum, LLC (and its historical subsidiaries) as well as Broad Oak, as of June 30, 2011 and the related combined statements of operations, owners' equity and cash flows for the six months ended June 30, 2011 and 2010.
+For this reason, both the unaudited and audited financial statements included in this prospectus consist of the historical audited combined balance sheets of Laredo Petroleum, LLC (and its historical subsidiaries) as well as Broad Oak, as of December 31, 2010 and 2009, and the related combined statements of operations, owners' equity and cash flows for each of the three years ended December 31, 2010, the unaudited consolidated balance sheet of Laredo Petroleum, LLC and its subsidiaries, as of September 30, 2011, and the related consolidated statements of operations, owners' equity and cash flows of Laredo Petroleum, LLC and its subsidiaries for the nine months ended September 30, 2011 and 2010.
 As a result, the financial statements included in this prospectus, and the financial and other data contained in this prospectus treat Broad Oak as having been a part of the historical consolidated group of Laredo from inception.
-Such combined information is not necessarily indicative of the results that would have been obtained if Laredo had owned and operated Broad Oak from its inception.
+Such financial information is not necessarily indicative of the results that would have been obtained if Laredo had owned and operated Broad Oak from its inception.

-Presented below is our combined financial data for the periods and as of the dates indicated.
+Presented below is our financial data for the periods and as of the dates indicated.
 The combined financial data for the years ended December 31, 2010, 2009 and 2008 and the balance sheets as of December 31, 2010 and 2009 are derived from our audited combined financial statements and the notes thereto included elsewhere in this prospectus.
-The combined financial data for the six months ended June 30, 2011 and 2010 and the balance sheet data as of June 30, 2011 are derived from our unaudited combined financial statements and the notes thereto included elsewhere in this prospectus.
-The combined financial data for the year ended December 31, 2007 and for the period from our inception in May 2006 through December 31, 2006 and the balance sheet data as of December 31, 2008, 2007 and 2006, are derived from our unaudited combined financial statements not included in this prospectus.
+The consolidated financial data for the nine months ended September 30, 2011 and 2010 and the balance sheet data as of September 30, 2011 are derived from our unaudited consolidated financial statements and the condensed notes thereto included elsewhere in this prospectus.
+The combined financial data for the year ended December 31, 2007 and the balance sheet data as of September 31, 2006 and the balance sheet data as of December 31, 2007 and for the period from our inception in May 2006 through December 31, 2006 and the balance sheet data as of December 31, 2008, 2007 and 2006, are derived from our unaudited combined financial statements not included in this prospectus.